EU Parliament grills Facebook's Zuckerberg over data mining, election meddling

 Some advertisers, including Firefox web browser maker Mozilla and speaker maker Sonos, stopped advertising on Facebook as the scandal was unfolding.
 And while users started a campaign called #DeleteFacebook, the company said it actually saw user growth during the three months ended March 31.
 And through it all, it turns out Facebook still pulled in money hand over fist -- counting nearly $5 billion in profits during that same time, a 63 percent increase over the previous year -- by using the details its users share to direct more relevant ads to them.

-In Europe, Zuckerberg faces regulators who take a much stronger stance on privacy than in the US.

-"It's clear now that we didn't do enough to prevent these tools from being used for harm," Zuckerberg said during his comments to Congress last month.
+"It's clear now that we didn't do enough to prevent these tools from being used for harm," Zuckerberg said during his comments during two-days of testimony to Congress last month.
 "That goes for fake news, foreign interference in elections and hate speech, as well as developers and data privacy.
 We didn't take a broad enough view of our responsibility, and that was a big mistake."

+In Europe, Zuckerberg has to contend with regulators who take a much stronger stance on privacy than in the US.

+Among the questions Verhofstadt asked -- and didn't get an answer to -- was one about the General Data Protection Regulation, or GDPR.
+Those new privacy rules go into effect in Europe on May 25 and Facebook said last month that it will adhere to the GDPR.
+Verhofstadt wanted to know if Zuckerberg was "telling the truth" about embracing the strict new privacy provisions.

 CNET's Katie Collins, Rochelle Garner, Abrar Al-Heeti, Laura Hautala and Alfred Ng contributed to this report.